-During first quarter 2008, groundwater monitoring wells in the floodplain area were sampled for Cr(VI), total chromium, and field water quality parameters under semiannual, quarterly, and monthly schedules, in accordance with the approved groundwater monitoring plan and DTSC directives.
-Refer to PG&E's Topock Groundwater and Surface Water Monitoring Report, First Quarter 2007 (CH2M HILL, 2007a) for description of the 2007 groundwater monitoring activities and sampling frequencies for wells in the performance monitoring area.
+During second quarter 2008, groundwater monitoring wells in the floodplain area were sampled for Cr(VI), total chromium, and field water quality parameters under semiannual, quarterly, and monthly schedules, in accordance with the approved groundwater monitoring plan and DTSC directives.
+Refer to PG&E's Topock Groundwater and Surface Water Monitoring Report, Fourth Quarter 2007 and Annual Report (CH2M HILL, 2008a) for description of the 2007 groundwater monitoring activities and sampling frequencies for wells in the performance monitoring area.
 The sampling frequencies for the site groundwater monitoring wells were updated by DTSC in a letter dated September 28, 2007 (DTSC, 2007c).

-The distribution of Cr(VI) in the upper, middle, and lower depth intervals of the Alluvial Aquifer in the performance monitoring area for March 2008 is shown in plan view and cross-section on Figure 3-1.
-The Cr(VI) concentration contours shown for the Alluvial Aquifer are based on the March 2008 groundwater sampling data and incorporate Cr(VI) distribution results from prior October-December 2007 sampling.
-Overall, the Cr(VI) concentration contours for March 2008 are similar to the Cr(VI) distribution maps issued in the prior IM performance monitoring reports (CH2M HILL, 2007b-c).
-Figure 3-2 presents the March 2008 Cr(VI) results on a cross-section parallel to the Colorado River (locations of cross-sections shown on Figure 2-1).
-Tables B-1 and B-2 in Appendix B present the chromium and field parameter sampling results from April 2007 through April 2008 for the wells in the PMP area.
+The distribution of Cr(VI) in the upper, middle, and lower depth intervals of the Alluvial Aquifer in the performance monitoring area for May 2008 is shown in plan view and cross-section on Figure 3-1.
+The Cr(VI) concentration contours shown for the Alluvial Aquifer are based on the May 2008 groundwater sampling data and incorporate Cr(VI) distribution results from prior March 2008 sampling.
+Due to the DTSC-approved reduction in the number of wells sampled during quarterly sampling events, the May 2008 data posted on Figure 3-1 is not sufficient for contouring of concentrations above 50 μ g/L. The third quarter 2008 Performance Monitoring Report will show additional contours, based on data from the annual groundwater sampling event, which will take place in October 2008.

+Overall, the Cr(VI) concentration contours for May 2008 are similar to the Cr(VI) distribution maps issued in the prior IM performance monitoring reports (CH2M HILL, 2007b-c, 2008b).
+Figure 3-2 presents the May 2008 Cr(VI) results on a cross-section parallel to the Colorado River (locations of cross-sections shown on Figure 2-1).
+With the exception of MW-33-40, all of the wells shown on Figure 3-2 were sampled in May 2008.
+Cr(VI) contours shown on Figure 3-2 are based on the May 2008 sampling results.
+Tables B-1 and B-2 in Appendix B present the chromium and field parameter sampling results from July 2007 through July 2008 for the wells in the PMP area.

-Figure 3-3 presents Cr(VI) concentration trend graphs for selected deep monitoring wells in the floodplain area through the April 2008 sampling.
+Figure 3-3 presents Cr(VI) concentration trend graphs for selected deep monitoring wells in the floodplain area through the July 2008 sampling.
 Sampling results are plotted for wells MW-34-100, MW-36-90, MW-36-100, MW-44-115, MW-44-125, and MW-46-175.
 The locations of the deep wells selected for performance evaluation are shown in Figure 2-1.